GeoMOER/moer-bsc-base-r/README.md

-# moer-mpg-data-analysis
+# moer-bsc-base-r
-Master level course in Physical Geography at the University of Marburg.
+A introductory course in Physical Geography at the University of Marburg for BSc- and MSc-students who want to learn the basics of R.

 This course is brought to you as part of the [Open Educational Resources](https://oer.uni-marburg.de) initiative of the [University of Marburg, Germany](https://www.uni-marburg.de/de) from the [Lab of Environmental Informatics](https://www.uni-marburg.de/en/fb19/disciplines/physisch/environmentalinformatics) at the [Department of Geography](https://www.uni-marburg.de/fb19).

 The course content is developed and hosted on Github.
-Thus you find the completed version at Open Educational Resources ([OER release](https://oer.uni-marburg.de/ilias.php?ref_id=1655946&cmdClass=ilrepositorygui&cmdNode=w2&baseClass=ilrepositorygui)) while the cutting-edge development version resides on [Github](https://geomoer.github.io/moer-mpg-data-analysis/)

 The responsibility for the content rests with the instructors.
 Statements, opinions and/or conclusions are the ones from the instructors and do not necessarily reflect the opinion of the representatives of Marburg University.